A compelling and enchanting ride from Parisian alleyways to Australia from award-winning French singer Pauline Maudy and friends.

 Unique Selling Point

-MZAZA's media pack includes a media release, full colour bio with photos, video links to live performances, and past releases.
-MZAZA's new photos and videos will be developed shortly through their ‘Birth and Death of Stars’ album launch.
+The Take me to Paris media pack includes a media release, full colour bio with photos, video links to live performances, and past releases.

-MZAZA’s workshops can take place on the day of the performance, or a day or two prior to the show.
-MZAZA can target their workshops towards primary or high schools, adult music groups, physically or mentally disabled groups, or seniors.
-The workshops, which are targeted specifically to the level of the group, introduce unusual languages, rhythms, songs, ornaments and scales.
+Workshops can take place on the day of the performance, or a day or two prior to the show. and can be targeted towards primary or high schools, adult music groups, groups with a lived experience of mental health or disability, and seniors.
+The workshops are targeted specifically to the level of the group and can be customised to best serve the needs of communities.

-Through regular and informative social media posts, and their email list, MZAZA keep in touch with the participants after their workshops/concerts.
-MZAZA also love to return to regional communities, and to work with the same music groups over the years.
+Through regular and informative social media posts and email list, we keep in touch with participants after the tour We love to return to regional communities, and to work with the same music groups over the years.

-When not touring, the musicians of MZAZA work as classroom music teachers, instrumental music teachers, language teachers, community workshop facilitators and music therapists.
+When not touring, the team work as classroom music teachers, instrumental music teachers, language teachers, community engagement consultants, arts producers and music therapists.